beppevanrolleghem/ScriptBot/README.md

 # TrekBot
-utilizes machine learning to generate startrek scripts
+utilizes machine learning to generate startrek scripts.
+HUGE THANKS TO THIS GITHUB REPO https://github.com/martin-gorner/tensorflow-rnn-shakespeare honestly, i was struggling around finding a way to even start with this since i've never worked with tensorflow before, and now that i have something to build on, i can actually start developing my own system of it learning these things.
 ##process
 So i started out getting all the next generation scripts, and trying to turn them into objects.
 At this point i've come to json objects that hold each line.
 This was a great challenge since some of the scripts just didn't use any newline characters and actually used multiple spaces.
 After i got the lines into files, i started turning them into individual words for some reason, which turned out to be helpful for getting the CAST